cssobral2013/Saigon-Sans-Novus/README.md

 Is developed from: https://github.com/bettergui/BeVietnamPro

-Changes include: new '1', and '4', reduced default leading, changed italic angle to 15 degrees (from 12), and added some Latin support.
+Changes include: imported 1 and 7 from alternative glyphs, reduced default leading, make posture multiplexed (so roman and italic share same widths), changed italic angle from 12 to 15 degrees, and added some Latin support.